-The top surgery process begins with a personal consultation with Dr. Kryger.
+The top surgery process begins with a personal consultation with Drs.
+Kryger and their staff.
 This consultation gives patients the opportunity to communicate their needs and goals for their surgical procedure.
 Dr. Kryger will ask questions as needed to ensure full understanding.

 MTF Top Surgery

-MTF, or male-to-female, top surgery involves the placement of breast implants in the chest tissues to create a more traditionally feminine appearance.
+MTF, or male-to-female, top surgery involves surgical procedures to feminize the breasts.
+This includes various procedures such as the placement of breast implants in the chest, breast lift (mastopexy), and fat injections into the chest to create a small breast.
 This change can make a major difference in the transition process for transgender women.

 FTM Top Surgery